lachlanmcdonald/magicavoxel-shaders/README.md

 ![Shader preview](/img/lines.png?raw=true)

-Replaces all voxels which match your selected color with lines set to the color index passed as `index`.
+Replaces all voxels which match your selected color with lines set to the color passed as `index`.
 Setting the index to `0` will remove the voxels.
 Lines are spaced based on the `spacing` argument, which defaults to `2`.

-<h3 id="soil_shader">soil</h3>
+<h3 id="soil_shader">Soil</h3>

 ```
 xs soil [index] [n]